Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 (Fig. \@ref(fig:cross-validation-repetitions)).
 Many geostatisticians (see e.g. `krige.cv` function described in @Bivand2008Springer
-[pp.222–223]) suggest that at least 5 repetitions are needed to produce *‘stable’* measure of the mapping accuracy.
-If only one realization of cross-validation is used, this can accidentally lead to over-optimistic or over-pessimistic estimate of the true mapping accuracy.
+[pp.222–223]) suggest that at least 5 repetitions are needed to produce *‘stable’* measures of the mapping accuracy.
+If only one realization of cross-validation is used, this can accidentally lead to over-optimistic or over-pessimistic estimates of the true mapping accuracy.

 ### Accuracy of the predicted model uncertainty